ranrandy/fetch-mle/README.md

 <img src="static/web_interface.png" width=800>

-Click "choose the model", choose from "Linear Regression", "MLP", or "LSTM", and click "Forecast 2022" to get the animated predicted receipt count values (daily and monthly) in 2022, like below
+Click "choose the model", choose from "Linear Regression", "MLP", or "LSTM", and click "Forecast 2022" to get the animated predicted receipt count values (daily and monthly) in 2022, like below:

+<i> Note: After clicking "forecast 2022", the inference procedure will start running, during which a predicted result video will be saved.
+After that, the app would show that video.
+Because it may take a while to inference, you would see the webpage "loading" for a little while.</i>

+<i>If you don't want to wait that few seconds, you can go to the `app.py` file, and comment out those 3 `os.system()` lines.
+Then rebuild (well, this would take much longer time) or retype and run `flask run` at your local machine.</i>

 <img src="static/web_interface_forecast.png" width=800>